-&lt;sup>1For those who have not had an operating systems course, blocking a process (i.e., a task in this context) means changing its state so that it uses fewer resources on the machine.
-It almost always means that it is not allowed to execute on the processor.
+1For those who have not had an operating systems course, blocking a process (i.e., a task in this context) means changing its state so that it uses fewer resources on the machine.
+Usually this means that it is not allowed to execute on the processor.
 It could also mean that it can be swapped out of memory, if the operating system needs more memory for other processes.
-Blocking is an abstraction that has more than one realizable interpretation, depending on the particular operating system and the cause for which it is blocked, but you should think of a blocked process as one that cannot execute.
+Blocking is an abstraction that has more than one realizable interpretation, depending on the particular operating system and the cause for which it is blocked.